La Verne Admission Requirements

 What are the ACT requirements for prospective students to get into La Verne?

 Admission data indicates that La Verne regularly accepts students with ACT's of 19 and above.
 Successful applicants typically send ACT scores in the top 56 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 16 in some instances.
 Prospective students submitting an ACT composite of 22 or higher should be in the upper half of applicants - and students with a 25 and above have very competitive chances.
+The school ranks #46 in California for highest average ACT composite score.
 22 percent of applicants submit ACT scores to University of La Verne.